Are you doing a windows project?

 5. Cottage Casement Windows

-These windows evoke a warm and inviting atmosphere, making them a popular choice for bedrooms, sunrooms, and kitchen nooks.
+Available in multiple sizes and grid designs, these windows create a warm and inviting atmosphere, making them great for bedrooms, sunrooms, and cozy kitchen nooks.

 6. Top-Hung Casement Windows